uom-resquant/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-50-1.png" width="672" />

 You can possibly notice that there are more green points on the left-hand side (since victimisation tends to be more common among youth).
 But it is hard to read the relationship with age.
-Could we try to use facets instead of using `facet_grid`?
+Could we try to use facets instead (hint: `facet_grid`)?

 ```r